LiBinNLP/DynGL/README.md

-# DynGL-SDP

-Dynamic Graph Learning for Semantic Dependency Parsing.
+# DynGL-SDP:Dynamic Graph Learning for Semantic Dependency Parsing.

 Code for the paper DynGL-SDP:Dynamic Graph Learning for Semantic Dependency Parsing (COLING 2022).
 <!--This repo is a extension of [Supar](https://github.com/yzhangcs/parser)-->